alexphredorg/mr1/README.md

 My LinuxCNC configuration for the Langmuir MR-1 gantry mill.

+WARNING: This is a work in progress and has only been lightly tested by my own use.
+It works for me, but I can't make any promisses about the suitability of this configuration and code to operate your machine.

 Notes on the configuration:
 * I'm using the stock spindle (servo) drive, stepper motors and tool probes.
 I've upgraded my stepper drives to Leadshine EM542S, but the configuration here is compatible with the stock steppers as long as you slow down the max velocities.